Alternatives

 Players: 4–15 | Time: 15 min | Type: Video game (PC, mobile, console)

 The game that made social deduction mainstream.
-Impostors sabotage and kill, crewmates do tasks and vote.
-Simple, accessible, and wildly popular.
+Impostors sabotage and eliminate, crewmates do tasks and vote.
+Simple, accessible, and with 300M+ downloads across platforms.

 Town of Salem